 - Select the required data and insert the chart in a regular way.

 - Format it as you want.
 Add or remove grid lines, data label, trend lines and everything as you want.

-- After formatting the chart as you want, select the chart and click on “Save as Template” under Design tab.
+- After formatting the chart as you want, select the chart and click on “Save as Template” under the Design tab.

 - Now, save the chart with “.ctrx” extension.
 The default location to save the chart template is C:\Users\Username\AppData\Roaming\Microsoft\Templates\Charts and save the chart template in this location itself.
 If needed, you can even choose your destination.

 - Now, to reuse the chart template, select the latest data and head over to the “insert”, in “Charts” section, go for “Other Charts” and “All Chart Types”.
 Click Templates and select the template you want.
-This creates the chart for the latest selected data.
+This creates a chart for the latest selected data.

-4. Create Chart from different cell values
+4. Create a Chart from different cell values